CalumRaine/Grain/README.md

 * Check for redefinition of existing variables
 * Allow hierarchical printing (such as `print line[3].column[2]`)
 * Allow hierarchical looping (such as `in line[3].column`)
-* Allow variable declaration and assignment in one
-* Allow multiple comma-separated sep/file/var declarations
 * Allow stream editing by reassignment of sep/file (i.e. `column[2] = "hello"`)
 * Implement whitespace scanning for seps